Top Gear controversies: Series 22

 The show was criticised for staging a crash with two Peugeots near to where a woman died in a head-on collision in 2010, who was also driving a Peugeot.

 Series 23

 During the first series after Clarkson, May and Hammond's departure, the BBC came under criticism for filming Ken Block speeding and performing doughnuts near the London Cenotaph but defended the decision to film there by saying "The filming took place a respectful distance away from the Cenotaph and it was all agreed with Westminster council in advance."

+Series 27

+The show received some criticism when a rare Matra Bagheera was significantly damaged during a feature in which the driver Paddy McGuinness and Freddie Flintoff filmed in Borneo.
+At the time of filming there were only 5 road worthy examples of this model in existence.